Implementing async-await syntax using delimited continuations

 One way of modeling nondeterministic computation is through lists.
 Each time we

-want to say "this value contains a superposition of many Int
+want to say “this value contains a superposition of many Ints”, we

-the function to each possible value (getting a [[String]]
+the function to each possible value (getting a [[String]]), then by

 Scheme, it looks like this: